Frequently Asked Questions

 When did NXP know of the MIFARE Classic® attack and what did you do about it?

 A: We learned of the hack on the 31st December 2007 and immediately assembled a task force to deal with the issue.
 We have been assessing various implications of the vulnerabilities and been in contact with system integrators since then.
 NXP is also in direct contact with the research groups and has evaluated their attacks.
-Although not all vulnerabilities in MIFARE Classic®-based infrastructures can be fixed short-term, we identified countermeasures to make the attacks more difficult in order to strengthen the end-to-end security of existing designs, shared these with our partners and continue to do so.
+Although not all vulnerabilities in MIFARE Classic® product-based infrastructures can be fixed short-term, we identified countermeasures to make the attacks more difficult in order to strengthen the end-to-end security of existing designs, shared these with our partners and continue to do so.

 We are happy to provide such Application Notes to the interested parties (such as system integrators and service operators) under a Non-Disclosure Agreement.